Text/HTML

 Status

-The St. Paul District is currently preparing the plans and specifications for the concrete repairs and gate painting activities, with expected completion in spring 2025.
-The current schedule and project status would allow for the solicitation of a construction contract in fiscal year 2025, but that is pending the district receiving necessary funds to award a construction contract.
+The St. Paul District is currently preparing the plans and specifications for the concrete repairs and gate painting activities, with expected completion in fall 2025.
+Construction completion is pending the district receiving necessary funds to award a construction contract.

-The electrical repairs are scheduled to be awarded to an electrical contractor in spring 2025, with work to be completed in spring/summer of 2025.
+The electrical repairs are scheduled to be awarded to an electrical contractor in fall 2025, with work to be completed in fall/winter of 2025

 Authority